-The SSIS FTP Task is used to perform different kinds of operations on Files and Folders (or Directories).
-In this article we will show you the steps involved in configuring the SSIS FTP task send multiple files with example.
-In order to send single file, Please refer SSIS FTP Task Send Files article.
+Let me show you the steps involved in configuring the SSIS FTP task to send multiple files with an example.
+To send a single file, Please refer FTP Task Send Files article.

-Below screenshot shows you the data inside the FTP Server.
+The below screenshot shows you the data inside the FTP Server.

 SSIS FTP Task Send Multiple Files

-Within the Files section we have to specify the file type using the Wildcards.
-In this example, we want to send all files (irrespective of extensions) from our local file system to FTP server so we are using Wildcard *.*.
+Within the Files section, we have to specify the file type using Wildcards.
+In this example, we want to send all files (irrespective of extensions) from our local file system to the FTP server, so we are using Wildcard *.*.

-TIP: If you want to send only text files then use: *.txt
+TIP: If you want to send only text files, then use: *.txt

-Next Drag and drop the FTP Task into the Foreach Loop Container and rename it as SSIS FTP Task Send Multiple Files
+Next, Drag and drop the FTP Task into the Foreach Loop Container and rename it as SSIS FTP Task Send Multiple Files

 The FTP task in SSIS supports eight different operations on Files and Folders.
-In this example we want to send multiple files to FTP Server so, We are selecting the Send Files option from the Operations property
+In this example, we want to send multiple files to FTP Server.
+So, We are selecting the Send Files option from the Operations property

 Click OK to finish configuring the SSIS FTP task send multiple files package.
-Let’s run and see whether we successfully Copied the .xml, .txt, .JPG and .xls files from the local File System to FTP Server or Not.
+Let’s run and see whether we successfully Copied the .xml, .txt, .JPG, and .xls files from the local File System to FTP Server or Not.